Big Cat Rescue as a Reality TV Show

 We are a news distribution service for anything exotic cat related.
 We have google alerts set for most species of wild cat and other terms such as zoos, sanctuary, etc. We curate the news daily via Pressly and then broadcast it out to the key word specific pages of our website and to our social sites.
 We also comment on the most pertinent stories, to educate reporters and readers about the truth of the matter and give links, documents and statistics to back it up.
 We are changing the conversation out there from, “Oh, how cute it is to pet a tiger cub!” to “Where is that cub’s mother and where will that cub go when it gets too big to pet next month?”

-Disseminating our message; which is that big cats don’t belong in captivity, is done daily via our website which gets upwards of 3.5 million unique visitors a year, on our Facebook page that has more than two million fans and often has weeks where our reach has extended past 10 million people, our YouTube channel which has had more than 300 million views, and a plethora of other social sites like Twitter, Pinterest, Instagram, Google Plus, Alexa and others.
+Disseminating our message; which is that big cats don’t belong in captivity, is done daily via our website which gets upwards of 3.5 million unique visitors a year, on our Facebook page that has more than 2.5 million fans and often has weeks where our reach has extended past 10 million people, our YouTube channel which has had more than 1 million subscribers, and a plethora of other social sites like Twitter, Pinterest, Instagram, Google Plus, Alexa and others.
 We can’t just post our position and walk away.
 We have to engage in two way conversations with hundreds of thousands of people in order to help them understand the big picture when it comes to cats in cages.

 Managing Real Estate